ToshioCP/tcsv/doc.md

 You can restructure the fields by clicking `Modify Fields` menu.

 If you click the menu, "Modify Fields" dialog appears.
-It has seven columns.
+It has six columns.

-- Up: Moves the field (row) one up.
-- down: Move the field (row) one down.
+- Current: shows whether the row (field) is current or not.
+If you click on the button on the "current" column, the row will be "current".
 - Old position: The position of the old field.
 This never changes even if rows are added or deleted.
 - Old Field: The names of the old fields.
 They can't be modified.
 - State: There are three states, "Changed", "Added" and "Removed".